Patricia Hewitt: Pre-Parliamentary career

 Hewitt joined the Labour Party in the 1970, and was initially a follower of Tony Benn; she publicly condemned those left-wing MPs who abstained in the deputy leadership election of 1981, giving Denis Healey a narrow victory.
-She was selected as the Labour candidate in Leicester East constituency at the 1983 general election, following the defection of the sitting Labour MP, Tom Bradley, to the Social Democratic Party.
-Bradley stood for the SDP at the election, but it was the Conservative candidate, Peter Bruinvels, who defeated Hewitt, who came second, by just 933 votes.
+She was selected as the Labour candidate for Leicester East at the 1983 general election, following the defection of the sitting Labour MP, Tom Bradley, to the Social Democratic Party.
+Bradley stood for the SDP at the election, but the Conservative candidate, Peter Bruinvels, won the seat, beating Hewitt by just 933 votes.

 Following her defeat in Leicester, she became press secretary to the Leader of the Opposition, Neil Kinnock.
 In this role she was a key player in the first stages of the 'modernisation' of the Labour Party and, along with Clive Hollick, helped set up the Institute for Public Policy Research and was its deputy director 1989–1994.

 Following Labour's defeat in 1992, Hewitt was asked by the new Labour leader, John Smith, to help establish the Commission on Social Justice, of which she became deputy chair.
 She became head of research with Andersen Consulting, remaining in the post during the period 1994–1997.

 Hewitt was elected to the House of Commons as the first female MP for Leicester West at the 1997 general election, following the retirement of the Labour MP Greville Janner.
 She was elected with a majority of 12,864 and remained the constituency MP until stepping down in 2010.
 She made her maiden speech on 3 July 1997.
 Leicester West is a safe Labour seat, with a majority of 9,070 votes in the 2005 general election.